Flanders

 we shall not sleep."

-Moina Michael an American War Secretary with the YMCA, and herself a writer of verse, had been moved by McCrae's work and had written:
+Moina Michael a school teacher from Georgia, and herself a writer of verse, had been moved by McCrae's work and had written:

 "And now the torch and Poppy red